-Within the field of project management, the concept of agile methods is extremely popular.
-In fact, many individuals and organisations stress the benefits of adopting an approach that allows projects to evolve gradually, deliver on user expectations, respond to new information and facilitate cross-functional collaboration.
+Within the field of project management, the concept of agile methods is trendy.
+Many individuals and organisations stress the benefits of adopting an approach that allows projects to evolve gradually, deliver on user expectations, respond to new information and facilitate cross-functional collaboration.

 1 – Responding to Change

 One of the primary benefits championed by those advocating an agile method for t is the ability to respond to change, rather than sticking rigidly to an inflexible plan.
 Indeed, a core principle of the agile approach is the development of software or projects incrementally, precisely for this reason.

 As a result of this approach, projects can change over the project life cycle without needing to be restarted.
 They can even change direction entirely as new information or data becomes available.
 This is a significant opportunity for businesses as the rise of Big Data has meant that many projects need to be modified as new hypotheses come to the fore.

 Another big opportunity that agile methods provide for businesses is superior efficiency.
 This is because smaller, more incremental changes are less overwhelming to oversee and so faster to implement.
 By comparison, larger-scale differences, delivered less regularly, can feel like more of an uphill battle, especially in the early stages of a project.